 – Princess Shéhérazade, One Thousand and One Nights.

 Early 1990’s I was living in Paris studying ‘Langue et Civilisation Françaises’ at Sorbonne University.
-While browsing books in a small bookshop on the left bank, I bought “Schéhérazade ou l’éducation d’un roi” (“Sheherazade or the education of a King”) a book by Marie Lahy-Hollebecque** see reference at bottom.
-From this book, I saved the above quote, which on screen starts and sets the central theme of the movie Beyond Paradise.
+While browsing books in a bookshop on the left bank, I bought “Schéhérazade ou l’éducation d’un roi” (“Sheherazade or the education of a King”) a book by Marie Lahy-Hollebecque** see reference at bottom.
+From this book, I saved the above quote about “love”, which on screen starts and sets the central theme of the movie Beyond Paradise.

 A dual U.K. and U.S. citizen but of mixed Middle Eastern descent, I’ve spent most of my life in exile – away from motherland and family – studying, living, and working in London, San Francisco, Rio, Los Angeles, New York and Paris.

 Beyond Paradise may be the first movie about the lives of certain Iranian immigrants uprooted from their homeland and displaced to California.
-In particular, the film is about the tragic consequences of the violent abuse of a young classical music student, Shahrzad, who flees Iran to marry an Iranian in Los Angeles, but then Qismet (Destiny) leads her to fall in love with Sebastian, a Spanish-American man.
+In particular, the film is about the tragic consequences of the violent abuse of a young classical music student ‘Shahrzad’ who flees Iran to marry an Iranian in Los Angeles, but then Qismet (Destiny) leads her to fall in love with Sebastian, a Spanish-American gardener.

 Music and poetry quickly developed into integral parts of this storytelling.
-Being a world music collector (a patron of World Music Institute in NY) I gravitate to plots where music and dance and/or poetry are natural elements of the story.
-(My first feature David & Layla, a political romantic comedy, is elevated by its mélange of the music and dance traditions of Jewish David and Muslim Layla, mixed with the jazz sounds of New York where the unlikely lovers first meet by a stroke of Destiny.)
+Being a world music collector (a patron of World Music Institute in NYC) I gravitate to plots where music and dance are natural elements of the story.
+My first feature David & Layla, a political romantic comedy, is elevated by its mélange of the music and dance traditions of Jewish David and Muslim Layla, mixed with the jazz sounds of Manhattan where the unlikely lovers first meet by a stroke of Destiny.